Zarathos: Publication history

-He first appears in Marvel Spotlight #5 (August 1972).
-He was created by writers Roy Thomas and Gary Friedrich and artist Mike Ploog.
+He first appears in Marvel Spotlight #5 (August 1972), and was created by writers Roy Thomas and Gary Friedrich and artist Mike Ploog.

 Fictional character biography

-As explained in Ghost Rider (vol. 2) #77, the physical stone body of the demon Zarathos had lain inert and inanimate beneath the Earth for eons until his spirit was summoned by a Native American tribal sorcerer named K'Nutu to help his tribe.
-Zarathos was then offered a steady supply of souls to consume in exchange for his aid in vanquishing enemies of the sorcerer's tribe and for offering his might in their service.
+The physical stone body of the demon Zarathos had lain inert and inanimate beneath the Earth for eons until his spirit was summoned by a Native American tribal sorcerer named K'Nutu to help his tribe.
+Zarathos was offered a steady supply of souls to consume in exchange for his aid in vanquishing enemies of the sorcerer's tribe and for offering his might in their service.

-A cult was built up around Zarathos, which garnered the attention of Mephisto, who decided that Zarathos had too much of a following and was depriving him and the other Lords of Hell of souls.
-Mephisto eventually confronted Zarathos and defeated him (by the deceptive use of his soulless pawn, Centurious).
+A cult was built up around Zarathos, which garnered the attention of Mephisto.
+Mephisto decided that Zarathos had too much of a following and was depriving him and the other Lords of Hell of souls.
+Mephisto eventually confronted Zarathos and defeated him by the deceptive use of his soulless pawn, Centurious.

+In modern times, Zarathos is bound to Johnny Blaze after Blaze is transformed into the Ghost Rider.
+This results in an eventual clash over Blaze's body, as Mephisto temporarily frees Zarathos to compete with Johnny Blaze for his freedom.
+However, Centurious returns and has the Sin-Eater use his Soul Crystal to suck Blaze's soul from his body.
+This greatly weakens Zarathos, who, without Blaze's soul, finds himself dying.
+Using the last of his strength, Zarathos splits the crystal in half, freeing Blaze's soul.

+Zarathos gains enough power to defeat Ghost Rider and absorb his essence.
+However, he suffers intense pain as Ghost Rider is still residing within him.
+This gives the Midnight Sons a chance to defeat Zarathos.
+Blade defeats Zarathos by turning him into stone.
+Zarathos remains petrified until the series Ghost Rider: Hammerlane, where he reconstitutes himself within Johnny Blaze's body.
+However, Blaze manages to have Zarathos exorcised from him.